andrsmit/primex_compton_analysis/README.md

 # primex_compton_analysis
-Code used for the Compton Cross section measurement in PrimEx-Eta experiment.
+Code used for the Compton Cross section measurement in the PrimEx-Eta experiment.